 It's also worth checking with your local council for regional discounts.
 For example, the Freedom Pass gives older Londoners free travel on almost all London public transport.

-The qualifying age for the Freedom Pass varies depending when you were born, but if you're aged 60 or over and live in London you can now get a 60+ London Oyster photocard for free travel on bus, Tube, tram, DLR, London Overground and most National Rail services in the capital.
+The qualifying age for the Freedom Pass varies depending when you were born, but if you're aged 60 or over and live in London you can now get a 60+ London Oyster photocard for free travel on bus, Tube, tram, DLR and most rail services in the capital.